05 February - 10 March 2020

 Grants must not be used for scholarships.
 If a doctoral student participates, project funds may not be paid out as salary during teaching or other departmental duties.

 The minimum amount you may apply for is 400 000 SEK per year, including indirect costs.
 The maximum amount you may apply for is 1 500 000 SEK per year.

-You may apply for a grant to cover a minimum of 1 and a maximum of 4 years, starting from January 2020.
-The first payment will be made in January 2020 at the earliest.
+You may apply for a grant to cover a minimum of 1 and a maximum of 4 years, starting from January 2021.
+The first payment will be made during January 2021 at the earliest.